hacking

 • A common cultural figure now, of course, but the nerd stereotype doesn't quite capture it.
 The characters in Silicon Valley were actually drawn really well, capturing certain subtypes and behavior patterns.
 Good caricature, but that doesn't mean it addressed the essence of hacking, if there is one.

 • Papert and Sussman, and Minsky of course, as attempts to take the hacker stance more seriously, to investigate it, to use it to revolutionize psychology and education as well as more obvious technical disciplines.
-Hidden
+See procedural epistemology

 • Stallman, ESR, and free software as a self-aware movement.